Pitu García: Aris

 On 31 August 2009, Pitu signed for Aris on a free transfer.
 He made his debut for Aris in a 1–1 away draw against Panthrakikos, as he replaced his teammate Neto in the 76th minute.
 Pitu scored his only goal for Aris in a cup match against Aspropyrgos.
 He contributed in Aris' campaign as, in a match against AEL, he hit the corner by which his teammate Sebastian Abreu scored the equaliser for his team.
 He managed to appear in total of 10 matches for Aris before being released by the club on 1 February 2010.

-Iraklis
+Return to Iraklis

-On the very same day of his release Pitu signed a contract with former club Iraklis.
+On the very same day of his release, Pitu signed a contract with former club Iraklis.
 The debut in this second spell for Iraklis was made in a local derby match against PAOK that ended 1–1.
 Until the end of the season he featured in a total of ten games for Iraklis.